JLDEMIGUEL/microservices-template/README.md

 ## Introduction

-This project is a template for a microservices architecture, designed to provide a starting point for building scalable and modular applications.
+This project is a template for a Spring Boot based microservices architecture, designed to provide a starting point for building scalable and modular applications.
 It includes an Authentication Server following OAuth2.0 standard with different grant type flows, an API Gateway that serves as an entry point to the microservices, multiple microservices, each with its own dedicated responsibilities, and a Eureka server for service discovery.